-Some of the best-behaved dogs have one common trait; they don’t always listen to their owners or other people they interact with.
+Most dogs, including even some of the best-behaved ones, have one common trait; they don’t always listen to their owners or other people they interact with.
 One of the worst problems is dogs that chase everything that moves, including other animals, people, or cars.
 Training your dog to come when called may not be enough to control this behavior.
-One command that’s most effective is “leave it.”
+One command I always encourage pet owners to train dogs with is “leave it.”

 Why “Leave It” Is A Valuable Tool